Home » Blog » All Recipes » Condiments/Sauces/Spices » Cranberry Jam

 This Cranberry Jam is such a fun and delicious jam to have on hand, especially during the holidays.

-I have really gotten into making homemade jams because they are SO good and fun to make!
+I have really gotten into making homemade jam because they are SO good and fun to make!
 My favorite to date is my cherry jam.

-Homemade jams are great for traditional jam needs like breakfast, and I also LOVE serving them on charcuterie boards!
+Homemade jams are great for traditional jam condiment needs like breakfast recipes, added to ice cream, and I also LOVE serving them on charcuterie boards!

 Cranberry Jam does lean toward the classic cranberry sauce that you think of for Thanksgiving and other holidays.